vtlim/stock-market/README.md

       `ssh -f <username>@<server> -L :8787:127.0.0.1:8787 -N`
       (Thank you [StackExchange][9]!)
     * Open an Internet browser and type in "http://127.0.0.1:8787/"
-    * Log in with the your username/password for the remote server.
+    * Log in with your username/password for the remote server.

 [7]: https://alstatr.blogspot.com/2013/03/download-and-install-r-in-ubuntu.html
 [8]: https://www.rstudio.com/products/rstudio/download-server/